jburto93/CI_PP1_DKB/README.md

 - The images show bathroom installations completed by the company.

 #### User stories covered by the Bathroom Installations section
-- 1. As a first time user, I want to see the variety of kitchens the company offer.
+- 2. As a first time user, I want to see the variety of bathrooms the company offer.
 - 3. As a first time user, I want to see the standard of work the company produce.
 - 12. As the site owner, I want the customer to see what we offer.